 18Micaiah said, “Therefore hear the word of Yahweh: I saw Yahweh sitting on his throne, and all the army of heaven standing on his right hand and on his left.

-19Yahweh said, ‘Who will entice Ahab king of Israel, that he may go up and fall at Ramoth Gilead?’
+19Yahweh said, ‘Who will entice Ahab, king of Israel, so that he will go up and fall at Ramoth-gilead?’
 One spoke saying in this way, and another saying in that way.

 25The king of Israel said, “Take Micaiah and carry him back to Amon the governor of the city and to Joash the king’s son